tobiolusa/TobiOlusa/README.md

 ### Hi there, I'm Tóbi Olusa👋
-Backend Developer (Python & Django Rest framework)| WordPress Developer | Product Manager.  <br> Best in transforming ideas into beautiful and elegant products/ software with a focus on simplicity🤍❤⚡
+Backend Developer - Python | WordPress Developer & Technical Product Manager <br>
+Best in transforming ideas into beautiful and elegant product with a focus on simplicity🤍❤⚡